Manufacturing in Taiwan is huge.

 Taiwan’s Industrial Technology Research Institute, or I.T.R.I. is starting an initiative linking Taiwanese companies to hardware start-ups in places like Silicon Valley that are in need of quick prototyping and manufacturing.

-Taiwan has to come out from the shadows of their past success , leave behind the conservative mentality and begin breaking paradigms.
+Manufacturing in Taiwan has to come out from the shadows of their past success, leave behind the conservative mentality and begin breaking paradigms.
 The Asian Tiger has to take risks, create more flexible market regulations and listen to the younger generations if they want to take the power back.

 We had the opportunity to interview Bruce Bateman, Liteon CTO who demonstrated to Akuaro World some of the technological innovations being developed in Taiwan: